2016 - AFTER IMAGES

 Miguel de Unomuno 'The Tragic Sense of Life'.

 AFTER IMAGES is a reflection on the subject of inheritance.
-The painting, ‘Heirlooms’ is the centerpiece of the exhibition and its iconography informs the rest of the work in the show establishing it as the major arcana of the group.
+The painting, ‘Heirlooms’ is the centerpiece of the exhibition and its iconography informs the rest of the work establishing it as the major arcana of the group.
 Theologian Valentin Tomberg explains, “Arcana are neither allegories nor secrets.
 Allegories are only figurative representations of abstract notions, and secrets are facts, or practices, or whatever doctrines that one keeps to oneself for a personal motive… Arcana (on the other hand) are authentic symbols.
 They conceal and reveal their sense at one and the same time according to the depth of meditation.
 An Arcanum is that which it is necessary to "know" in order to be fruitful in a given domain of spiritual life.”

 - Laura Lasworth 2016